pasqal-io/emulators/docs/emu_mps/advanced/config.md

 Then the norm of the state will be $\sum_i d_i^2$ and the entanglement entropy between the left and right parts of the state will be $\sum_i d_i \log_2(d_i)$, for example.

 The truncation mentioned above functions by throwing away the smallest singular values, until their squared sum exceeds $precision^2$.
 The result is that the truncation procedure finds the smallest MPS whose distance is less than `precision` away from the original state.
-As described on [the page of errors in TDVP](errors.md#truncation-of-the-state), the error in TDVP increases with the number of timesteps, so for long sequences or small `dt`, improving the precision might be required.
+As described in [the page of errors in TDVP](errors.md#truncation-of-the-state), the error in TDVP increases with the number of timesteps, so for long sequences or small `dt`, improving the precision might be required.

 Implications:

-- Smaller `precision` → more singular values kept → higher accuracy and larger memory/CPU cost.
+- Smaller `precision` ⟶ more singular values kept ⟶ higher accuracy and larger memory/CPU cost.

 - For long sequences or very small `dt`, reducing `precision` may be necessary to avoid accumulated truncation error.